jordanopensource/git-training/material/02-basics.md

 git commit -m "Create <file-name>"
 ```

-Now the file that you have just commited is in the unmodified stage, where if you made a new modification to it it will get moved to the modified stage, and the cycle continues...
+Now the file that you have just committed is in the unmodified stage, where if you made a new modification to it it will get moved to the modified stage, and the cycle continues...

 ### Discarding changes done after a commit